SC asks IAF to consider 32 women ex-SSC officers for grant of permanent commission to give pensionary benefits - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 In a landmark verdict on February 17, 2020, the top court had directed that women officers in the Army be granted permanent commission, rejecting the Centre’s stand on their “physiological limitations” as being based on “sex stereotypes” and “gender discrimination against women”.

-The apex court had directed that within three months all serving SSC women officers have to be considered for permanent commission irrespective of them having completed 14 years or, as the case may be, 20 years of service.
-(Agencies)
+The Apex Court had directed that within three months all serving SSC women officers have to be considered for permanent commission irrespective of them having completed 14 years or, as the case may be, 20 years of service.
+(PTI)

-SC asks IAF to consider 32 women ex-SSC officers for grant of permanent commission to give pensionary benefits